SFUStatgen/PBJ0/README.md

 # PBJ0
-Repository for Payman, Bhagya and Jinko's project:
-"An exploration of linkage fine-mapping on sequences from case-control studies".
+Repository for the project "An exploration of linkage fine-mapping on sequences from case-control studies" of Payman Nickchi, Charith (Bhagya) Karunarathna and Jinko Graham

-Initially, for 500 populations, Payman and Bhagya simulated:
+Initially, for 500 populations, Payman and Bhagya (Charith) simulated:
 - SNV sequences for the entire population using msprime and
 - phenotypes under the ALTERNATIVE HYPOTHESIS OF ASSOCIATION for the entire population.
 They then randomly sampled 50 case individuals and 50 control (non-case) individuals